 I know from personal experience when you are trying to show someone around a new country, it feels goods if they are willing to try something new.
 It makes the person who is hosting you feel good about the food choices they are offering you.

-Do not be afraid to ask questions to learn and understand the country you are traveling to and to learn a bit more about their culture.
-I have found that when you ask intelligent questions, that show you have some kind of understanding or knowledge, most people are willing to answer your questions.
+Do not be afraid to ask questions to learn and understand the country you are traveling to and learn a bit more about their culture.
+I have found that when you ask intelligent questions that show you have some understanding or knowledge, most people are willing to answer your questions.

-It was like the time I was on a United Airlines Flight and a flight attendant sat next to me and we got talking.
-I told her I just flown in from China and she turned to me and asked me if I spoke Japanese?
-Her question was so off the mark, that I knew at that point we did not have much to talk about as far as Asia or China was concerned.
-She did not understand the simple fact, that China and Japan are not the same countries, and the Chinese do not speak Japanese but they speak Mandarin Chinese.
+It was like the time I was on a United Airlines Flight, and a flight attendant sat next to me, and we got talking.
+I told her I just flown in from China, and she turned to me and asked me if I spoke Japanese?
+Her question was so off the mark that I knew that point; we did not have much to talk about as far as Asia or China was concerned.
+She did not understand that China and Japan are not the same countries, and the Chinese do not speak Japanese but speak Mandarin Chinese.